Future

 Most studies on Innovation study the to 99th percentile human in the hope of discovering the “secret sauce” of wealth creation.
 One such study identifies 5 discovery skills and conclude that the top innovators are also in the top percentile for all these skills.
 What a surprise that the top university would conclude that they – and people like them – were the secret sauce of all wealth creation.

-Video: Dollar Vs. Rallod; A Mirror Image Economy
+Dollar vs Rallod-A Mirror Image Economy

 Therefore, debt and innovation are blood brothers or mirror images of the other – they are both “currencies” (means of storing value) backed by future productivity.
 We can build a new economy around this concept which effectively weeds out the bad parts and keeps the good parts of the institutions and infrastructure that are already in place.
+After all, two currencies backed by the same underlying asset would be fully convertable

 Where is The Knowledge Inventory?